esp32-net6-http

 }

-From the .NET backend, we will set up a server that listens to Http requests.
-There are several ways to do this, but one of the simplest is to provide a file where we have defined a simple WebServer.
-You can use this file in our programs whenever you need to listen to Http requests in a simple way.
+On the .NET backend side, we will start a server that listens for Http requests.
+There are several ways to do it, but one of the simplest is that I’m going to give you a file where we have defined a simple WebServer.
+You can use this file in your programs whenever you need to listen for Http requests in a simple way.

 public class WebServer